-You might come to Sutherland in the Karoo for the stars or the snow, but there are lots of other things to do and see in the little town that’s 110km north of Matjiesfontein on the R354.
-We found ourselves enjoying it more for the history and people than for the clear night skies that make it famous.
-Here’s my pick of 8 things to do and see in Sutherland.
+You might come to Sutherland in the Karoo, South Africa, for the stars or the snow, but there are lots of other things to do and see in this little town 110km north of Matjiesfontein on the R354.
+We found ourselves enjoying it as much for the history and people as for the clear night skies that make it famous.
+Here’s my pick of 15 things to do in Sutherland.

 What you see depends on what’s visible at the time you visit.
-With a very knowledgeable guide, we saw Mercury, Venus, Saturn with its rings, the sliver of new moon with its craters, and some prominent stars.
+With a very knowledgeable guide, we saw Mercury, Venus, Saturn with its rings, the new moon with its craters, and some prominent stars.
 Starting time varies from 18:00 to 20:00, depending on the season.
-Tours on Mondays, Wednesdays, Fridays and Saturdays last about 90 minutes and cost R60 per person.
+Tours on Mondays, Wednesdays, Fridays and Saturdays last about 90 minutes.

-You can also do a day tour (Monday to Saturday, 10:30 and 14:30, R40 a person).
-This is a chance to look at the technology behind the Southern African Large Telescope (SALT), with its giant mirror that gathers 25 times as much light as the previous largest African telescopes.
+You can also do a day tour (Monday to Saturday, 10:30 and 14:30).
+This is a chance to discover the technology behind the Southern African Large Telescope (SALT), with its giant mirror that gathers 25 times as much light as the previous largest African telescopes.
 Again, the guide was well-informed and could answer random questions, certainly not just sprouting from a cheat-sheet she’d learned by rote.
 If you can do only one of the tours, this would be my pick.

-The area gets heavy snow several times each winter (mostly in July and August), so if you want to see the snow-covered landscape and experience warm Karoo hospitality while huddling around a log fire, keep your eye on the weather reports.
-Be quick, though; although there are some 30 B&Bs in the town, they get snapped up very quickly every time it snows.
+The area gets heavy snow several times each winter, mostly in July and August.
+If you want to see the snow-covered landscape and experience warm Karoo hospitality while huddling around a log fire, keep your eye on the weather reports.
+Be quick, though; there are stacks of guesthouses and B&Bs in the town, but they get snapped up very quickly every time it snows.

 Other famous people born in Sutherland are also given some space.
 One is civil engineer Sir Henry Olivier who specialised in hydroelectric power projects, working on both the Gariep Dam and the Kariba Dam, among other projects.